danielsaidi/Sheeeeeeeeet/Readmes/Action-Sheets.md

+# Action Sheets

+`Sheeeeeeeeet`'s `ActionSheet` used to be the most important part of the library.
+However, from `3.0.0` it's now one of many ways to present a `Menu`.

-# Present `Menu` as `ActionSheet`
+## Presenting a `Menu` as an `ActionSheet`

-When you have a `Menu`, you can present it as a custom action sheet:
+When you have a `Menu` instance, you can present it as a custom action sheet, without first having to create an action sheet:

 ```swift
 menu.presentAsActionSheet(in: vc, from: view, action: ...)   // or
 menu.presentAsActionSheet(in: vc, from: barButtonItem, action: ...)
 ```

-These action sheets can be extensively styled beyond their standard appearance.
-See [this appearance and styling guide][Appearance] for more information or have a look at the demo app.

-If you need to configure the action sheet, you can create an action sheet instead of presenting one:
+If you have to configure the action sheet in any way, you can create an action sheet instance from the menu:

 ```swift
 menu.toActionSheet(action: ...)